dunghmm/ELearningPlatform/README.md

 **Notes:**

 * `SA_PASSWORD` is the SQL Server system administrator password.
+It must contain at least 8 characters, including uppercase, lowercase letters, numbers, and symbols.
 * Email settings are used to send registration notification (for now).
 * `.env` is **not committed** to Git to keep your secrets safe.
-* Docker Compose automatically reads `.env` and injects these values into your containers via the `docker-compose.override.yml` file.
+* Docker Compose automatically reads `.env` for values and injects them into your containers via the `docker-compose.override.yml` file.

 ---